peterskeide/htmlwriter/README.markdown

 Normal (non-void) elements
 --------------------------

-For every non-void element the HtmlBuffer API exposes two methods; a "normal" method and an "underscore" method.
+For every non-void element the HtmlBuffer API exposes two methods; a normal method and an "underscore" method.
 For the `body` element that would be:

 * `func (b *HtmlBuffer) Body(attrs htmlbuffer.Attrs, innerHtml func())`
 * `func (b *HtmlBuffer) Body_(innerHtml func())`

-The "underscore" method is a convenience method that makes the API a little less noisy when you need to generate elements without attributes (you don't have to pass a nil value for attrs everywhere).
+The "underscore" method makes the API a little less noisy when you need to generate elements without attributes (you don't have to pass a nil value for attrs everywhere).

 Void elements
 -------------